kuzzleio/documentation-old/src/api-documentation/controller-realtime/count.md

 Returns the number of users/applications that have subscribed to the same documents that you have.

-The expected parameter is the `roomId` returned by Kuzzle Backend during the subscription.
+The expected parameter is the `roomId` returned by Kuzzle during the subscription.